-That same day, Mike met with official E , and Frank Murphy of St. Mary's Church in Connecticut, addressed to official E , official C , and Frank Murphy of St. Mary's Church in Connecticut, documented the meeting.
+That same day, Mike met with official E and official C to discuss alternatives for Mike after Erie fell through.
+A memorandum written by Mike addressed to official C, and Frank Murphy of St. Mary's Church in Connecticut, documented the meeting.
 The memorandum noted that official C was now "leery of the possible impression that the archdiocese is attempting to 'hide' problem priests."
 Mike documented a few questions he had raised, including that if the Archdiocese now felt that Mike was not fit to be a priest, "then what was the purpose of the extended and expensive treatment and rehabilitation program with [the Archdiocese] sponsored and which unquestionably offered expectations of return to active ministry?"
 In Archdiocesan records a copy of this memorandum contains handwritten notes, presumably from one of the three the memorandum was directed to.
 Next to this question, seemingly in response, the handwritten notes state, "for your own protection from jail."